JamesDansie/songr/README.md

 # Songr
 ### Author: James Dansie
 This is a site for loading and looking up your favorite albums.
 It is a Spring App built with Gradle, and jUnit4 tests.
 Additional "functionality" at /hello and /hello/{username}, and /capitalize/{username}.
+Albums are stored in a postGresSql server, and served up on the album page.

 # Gradle - Getting Started